 Apprentices and the National Minimum Wage (NMW)

-Apprentices under 19 years or 19 years and over and in the first year of their apprenticeship are entitled to £2.65 per hour until October 2013 when the rate will increase to £2.68 per hour.
+Apprentices under 19 years or 19 years and over and in the first year of their apprenticeship are entitled to £3.40 per hour.
 However, the employer may choose to pay the apprentice at a higher rate.

 Once the apprentice reaches 19 years and has completed the first year of the apprenticeship the employer must pay the full NMW rate.

-All other apprentices are eligible for the full NMW wage for their age.
+All other apprentices are eligible for the full National Minimum Wage and National Living Wage for their age.

 Apprentices and the working time regulations for young people